Roaring Fork at Glenwood

 Guide Tip of the Week:

-We have been seeing awesome flows and fishing on the Fork lately.
-Although double dries are my favorite thing to throw on the fork, hopper dropper rigs have been super productive.
-In terms of double dries, it is hard to match a subtle PMD or Caddis pattern.
+We have been seeing lower flows on the Fork lately and water temps have been dropping.
+Although double dries are my favorite thing to throw on the fork, nymph rigs have been the more productive tactic.
+In terms of double dries, it is hard to match a subtle PMD or BWO pattern.
+Baetis and midge nymphs 3 -4 feet deep should produce fish.
 Streamer fishing can be very productive on the lower Fork if the bugs/dry fly fishing is slow.